 How can I change the registered agent of my entity?

-The name of the registered agent and/or the registered office of an entity is changed by filing an annual registration.
-An annual registration may be filed online at https://cgov.sos.state.ga.us.
+The name of the registered agent and/or the registered office of an entity is changed by filing an annual registration or an amended annual registration if an annual registration has already been filed for the current calendar year.
+An annual registration or amended annual registration may be filed online through the following link.
 There is a fee for filing the change.
 Please refer to Corporations Division filing fee schedule.